 the transfer ratio listed below, I would highly discourage transferring.

-Amex MR: 1 MR:2 Hilton Honors points.
+Amex MR: 1 Membership Rewards point to 2 Hilton Honors points.
 This pegs the MR point at 1 cent per point.
 MR

 points are worth at a minimum of 1.1 cents per point when cashing out through Charles Schwab